Dowell-Lab/codeclub/remotework/remote_work.md

 - Now that we're all primarily working on analysis projects, you're probably spending a lot of time looking at scripts.
 Lots of people I've talked to like Visual Studio Code, which is freely available and easy to install on all platforms.
+Find details [here](https://code.visualstudio.com/)